gusmontoya/Practice-React-CV/README.md

 # Practice React CV

 This mini project is from Scrimba.
-The main purpose is to practice with React.
+The main purpose is to practice React.

 ## To Run Project